 In recent years, Israel has not made any hostile move directly against Saudi Arabia.
 She answered him in kind.
 This alone is sufficient to prepare the soil in which the seeds of the anti-Iranian sentiment of the two regional powers can give their "geopolitical shoots" in the near future.

 However, the prospects for the formation of the Israeli-Saudi alliance are not as obvious as it might seem at a superficial glance.
 The same American connoisseur of the Middle East, Daniel Shapiro, warns the current US administration about the fraughtness of inflated expectations from the new heir to the Saudi throne.
 The young prince is too impulsive and at the same time inexperienced.
-This is compounded by the factor of his enormous ambitions to dictate the conditions of Riyadh to the entire Arab world, which has already created a number of problems for Americans in the crisis that erupted in early summer around Qatar.
-Shapiro and other proponents of the pragmatic Middle East policy in Washington suggest the Trump administration to make Mohammed bin Salman "a strong warning" so that his "steps in the future will not compromise the interests of America."
+This is compounded by the factor of his enormous ambitions to dictate the conditions of Riyadh to the entire Arab world, which has already created a number of problems for Americans in the crisis that erupted in the beginning of summer around Qatar.
+Shapiro and other proponents of the pragmatic Middle East course in Washington suggest the Trump administration to make Mohammed bin Salman "a strong warning" that his "steps in the future will not compromise the interests of America."

 The Union of Israel and Saudi Arabia already exists approximately from the time when six world powers in July 2015 year concluded a nuclear deal with Iran.
 The Israelis could not "step back" the then administration of the White House, but they quickly found a partner in the matter of frontal deterrence of Iran.
 Over the past two years, especially taking into account the changes in the power corridors of Washington, Israel has approached the cherished goal of creating a largely situational but alliance of interests with major Arab countries.